 Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Consciousness establishes the blueprint for human nature.
+Consciousness establishes the blueprint for human conduct.
 People’s behavior has a definite pattern.
-Here’s how it works
+Here’s how it functions

 (Mind-Body Problem Solved, Chapter 16 – Table of Contents)